gazaskygeeks/Coding-Foundations-course/coursebook/Week 02/session-04/exercise.md

 1- Create a folder that contains HTML and CSS files on your PC to use it for the exercise.

-2- The second section should be styled by the external-style type of CSS.
+2- The section should be styled by the external-style type of CSS.

 3- The width for every section is 1300px and the height is 470px.